Panama Canal fence: The Fence

 A scuffle between Zonian and Panamanian high school students over hosting Panamanian and US flags in the Canal Zone erupted into a protest on January 9, 1964.
 This was a result of an ongoing flag hosting dispute between US and Panama, over the period between 1959 and 1964.
-It led to series of incidents of civil unrest.
-The flag desecration incident, despite conflicting claims, sparked antiracial sentiments and angry crowds formed along the fenced border between Panama City and the Canal Zone.
+This led to series of incidents of civil unrest.
+Angry crowds formed along the fenced border between Panama City and the Canal Zone.
 According to Jackson (1999) at several points demonstrators stormed into the zone, planting Panamanian flags and began to tear down the fence creating gaps in front of the US District Court and several other spots along the fence.
 Canal Zone police responded firing shots and tear-gassing protesters pulling or climbing on the fence.